EdenGenetTasama/Middle-Project-07.11.2021/README.md

-# Movie web with fetch functions
+# Movie web with api functions